---

 ### Get initial data and set up pagination

-At this point, you can use the developer console to [run your app's server and preview your extension](#step-4-test-the-extension).
-After you preview the extension, changes to your extension's code automatically reload the extension that you're previewing.
-This enables you to preview your extension and see it update live as you make changes to the code.
+At this point, you can use the Dev Console to [run your app's server and preview your UI extension](#step-4-test-the-extension).
+As you preview the UI extension, changes to its code automatically cause it to reload.

 ## Update data and integrate with the page's contextual save bar